learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 gem 'nokogiri', :git => 'login@example.com:some-user-account/some-private-gem.git'
 ```

-### Gemfile
+### Configuring the Gemfile

-The Gemfile is a list of gems your app uses.
-The Gemfile lets you set up groups,
+The Gemfile lets you set up groups, so gems are only loaded under specific
-so gems are only loaded under specific circumstances.
-For example, you might
+circumstances.
+For example, you might have a gem like Pry in your `development`
-have a gem like Pry in your `development` group because you only need to use Pry
+group because you only need to use Pry to debug when you are in the development
-to debug when you are in the development phase.
-Your code in `production`, i.e.
+phase.
+Your code in `production`, i.e. when your app is being used by a user,
-when your app is being used by a user, doesn't need to use the Pry gem.
+doesn't need to use the Pry gem.

-Here's an example Gemfile:
+Here's an example Gemfile with a group specified:

 ```ruby
 source "https://rubygems.org"